anonsage/package-manager-as-a-service/README.md

   - are less than a day old
   - have less than 10(?) downloads
 - Add automated way for groups to "support" the project.
 The number of months can be specified (up to 6), based on the current (maybe projected?) number of users.
+- Basic analytics: num-downloads, num-vote-up.
+Only verified users may be counted.

+### v2
 - Add ability to limit packages to certain platforms.
 Some jars, aars, apk, etc, may be targeted for certain platforms.
   - Need to create new 'Platform' table with fields: name, version, bit.
 Ex: 'Ubuntu 15.10 64', 'Android 5.0.1 64'
   - This would go in an advanced field that is off to the side.
   - Multiple inclusions should be supported, possibly with version ranges.
 Are exclusions needed too?
   - This means when asking for a package, the system info should sometimes be included.
 Always send by default may be good enough.

+### v3

+### v4
+- Add ability to release package at a certain day/time.
+- Allow slow rollouts as percentages, like in Google Play.
+- Check Google Play Developer Console for more ideas.